AdeyAmare/GeoCities/README.md

 # MM-FS-Test-Task

-## Mine Marketing Full Stack Development Test Task

-This repository contains the code for a full stack web application built as part of the Mine Marketing Full Stack Development Test Task.
-The application allows users to login, register, search for countries, and view their search history.
+This repository contains the code for a full stack web application that allows users to login, register, search for countries, and view their search history.

 ## Frontend